julioromano/RxLocation/README.md

 # RxLocation

-An Android Library to get location updates with a nice, clean, user friendly rxJava API.
+An Android Library to get location updates with a nice and clean RxJava API.
 Also takes care of runtime permissions (on Android M+).

 ## Installation